MilliPress/MilliCache/README.md

 > [!IMPORTANT]
 >
 > This plugin is currently under active development and not officially ready for production use.
-> There is no settings UI yet; configuration is done via `wp-config.php`.
 > Things may change without notice.
 > Please [report](https://github.com/MilliPress/MilliCache/issues/new) any problems you encounter.